Notes on Health & Fitness

 If you see something that isn’t quite right or you know something I could add to this list, please send me a message on Twitter.

-- ⏰ Fasting is the best way the lose body fat, because you’re using your body fat as your energy source.
+- ⏰ Fasting is the most efficient way to lose body fat, because you’re using your body fat as your energy source.
 Cutting on carbs is less effective because eventually your metabolism adjusts itself and you can only go so far until you feel fatigued.
+That said, this can happen with fasting too if you’re fasting the same amount day after day.
+Fasting is a tool, so adjust depending on your goals.

 - Besides losing body fat, short-term fasting (less than 24 hours) increases growth hormone, lowers insulin and blood sugar levels, improves mental clarity, is good for disease prevention, has short-term autophagy benefits, among other things.
 13 hours per day is considered the optimal amount.